 \section{Proof of Theorem $\ref{thm:Hartogs_PSH-domain}$}

-The idea of the proof is due to Chen-Wu-Wang \cite{CWW}, which in turn was more or less inspired by the celebrated work of Demailly \cite{Demailly92}.
-The key ingredient here is an Ohsawa-Takegoshi type extension theorem for a single point in bounded complete K\"ahler domains in $\mathbb C^n$ (see \cite[Theorem 1.3]{CWW} for details).
+The idea of the proof is due to Chen--Wu--Wang \cite{CWW}, which in turn was more or less inspired by the celebrated work of Demailly \cite{Demailly92}.
+The key ingredient here is an Ohsawa--Takegoshi type extension theorem for a single point in bounded complete K\"ahler domains in $\mathbb C^n$ (see \cite[Theorem 1.3]{CWW} for details).
 In order to make use of this theorem, we first need to prove the following result:

 \begin{theorem} Let $X$ be a Stein manifold and $E\subset X$ be a closed complete pluripolar set.
 Then $X\!\setminus\!E$ carries a complete K\"{a}hler metric. \end{theorem}